What is VPNsplit tunneling?

-VPN split tunneling lets you route some of your device or app traffic through the VPN while other devices or apps maintain direct access to the internet.
+VPN split tunneling lets you route some of your device or app traffic through the encrypted VPN tunnel while other devices or apps access the internet directly.

 A basic VPN routes all your internet traffic through an encrypted tunnel to protect your data from hackers and third-party snoops.

-Without a VPN with split-tunneling capabilities, you may run into situations where:
+If your VPN doesn’t support split tunneling, you may run into situations where:

-- You can’t access foreign and local web services at the same time
+- You can’t access foreign and local internet services at the same time

 - Transmitting all data through the VPN uses up your bandwidth